Motiva-AI/stepwise/README.md

 ## Stepwise

 Stepwise is an idiomatic Clojure library for [AWS Step Functions](https://aws.amazon.com/step-functions/).
-Use it to implement coordination workflows for distributed systems using a minimalist, data-centric API.
+Use it to coordinate processes in distributed systems with AWS handling state, branching, and retries.
 Features:

  * Lightly sugared EDN representation of the [Amazon States Language](https://states-language.net/spec.html)
- * Activity task polling and handling
+ * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component) (or similar)
  * Tooling for [rapid development via code reloading](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)

 ### Basic Usage

 Here's how to make a trivial state machine that just adds two inputs together.
-The only prerequisite is to install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure` to set up authentication.
+The only prerequisite is to install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure` to set up authentication and region.

 For your dependencies:

-`[uwcpdx/stepwise "0.5.0"]`
+`[uwcpdx/stepwise "0.5.3"]`

 At the REPL: